 Application of data analytics techniques to data housed in and produced from security devices and network systems to more accurately manage and secure applications as well as the entire infrastructure.
 Students will examine various tools to properly manage, analyze, and use security and system data to make appropriate decisions related to the security function.
 Specific topics include behavior analytics, threat hunting, incident management, and incident response.

-INFS 6510 - IT Project Risk Assessment and Control
+INFS 6701 - IT Project Risk and Recovery

-INFS 6520 - IT Project Management Case Studies
+INFS 6702 - IT Project Planning and Implementation